-This is my favorite.
 Let’s say a newbie wants to rank his blog post for a highly competitive keyword.
-What do you think the SEO roadmap should follow starting from content creation?
+What do you think the SEO roadmap should be?

-Well, I would like to start with the keyword research.
-I’ll be looking for other keywords related to that key which could bring the same targeted audience while avoiding the competition as much as possible.
+Well, I would like to start with keyword research.
+I’ll be looking for other keywords related to that key that could bring the same targeted audience while avoiding the competition as much as possible.

 I would go for long-tail keywords, I’ll look for the search intent, etc. There’s no point in chasing a super competitive keyword if you are a newbie.
 You are most likely to fail if you do so.